Will repeated praise help you love your job? Actual experience and the culture of praise

 - Praise repeatedly

-When I still hated my company, a senior colleague praised me, saying
+Back when I still hated my job, a senior colleague praised me,

 .

-That one sentence saved me, or rather, it helped me break out of the shell of not being able to like my job.
+That one sentence saved me, or rather, it allowed me to break out of the shell that prevented me from liking my job.

 It's strange, isn't it?

-I had been struggling for months with not being able to like my job, and yet one word from just one person saved me.
+I had been struggling for months with not liking my job, but just one person's words saved me.

-I think the fact that I had a lot of respect for that senior colleague and saw him as someone I wanted to be is a big factor.
+I think it also had a big influence because I had a lot of respect for that senior colleague and they were someone I aspired to be like.

-Japanese people are somehow not good at giving or receiving praise.
+Japanese people are somehow not good at either giving or receiving praise.
 This

-But try praising a colleague at work, even if it's just with simple choice of words.
+But try praising your colleagues at work, even if it's just with simple words.
 You

 'll surely feel a surge of energy from it.

-I believe that people who can "praise" others are people who can find the "good points" in others, and such people appear to shine.
+I believe that people who can "praise" others are people who can find the "good points" in others, and such people shine.

 The culture of praise practiced at Beyond

-At the meeting, the person in charge of the lunch meeting gives a short talk on a topic that has been decided for the day.
+During the meeting, the person in charge of the meeting gives a short talk on a predetermined topic for the day.

-In fact, these short talks at lunch meetings create a warm and relaxed atmosphere, and everyone applauds.
+In fact, these short talks during the midday meeting create a warm and friendly atmosphere, and everyone applauds.

-Even for those small things, when I notice that someone did it first, I always say "thank you."
+Even for those small things, when I notice that someone has done it first, I always say "thank you."

-Conversely, when someone says "thank you" to me during those tasks, I say "thank you" back.
-I say "thank you" back
+Conversely, when someone says "thank you" to me for such tasks, I return the favor with a "thank you."
+I return the "

-"Thank you for noticing what I did" and
+" with feelings like, "Thank you for noticing what I did,

-People who can say "thank you" are the ones who receive a lot of "thank you."
+People who can say "thank you" are the people who receive lots of "thank yous.

-"Thank you" is a magic word that doesn't make anyone feel bad, and I think it's the easiest compliment to give.
+" "Thank you" is a magic word that doesn't make anyone feel bad, and I think it's the easiest compliment to use.

 Following the Second Next-Generation Leadership Training

-It seems that if you have a catchphrase that conveys what kind of person you are in one sentence, you will be better at selling yourself.
+Having a catchphrase that can describe you in one word makes you better at selling yourself.

-Maybe I should say "I'm just a communication genius"? (lol) It might be
+Maybe "Just a communication monster"? (laughs) It might be

-a good idea to not only come up with your own catchphrase, but also ask people around you what their image of you is.
+a good idea to not only come up with a catchphrase yourself, but also ask the people around you how they see you.
+You

 Growing every day, moving forward every day.